mikesvoboda/jackson/docs/legal_filings/complaint_ironstone_surveying.md

 **43.** Defendant's conduct fell below the standard of care required of professional surveyors in Georgia.

-**44.** As a direct and proximate result of Defendant's malpractice, Plaintiffs have suffered damages in excess of $400,000.
+**44.** As a direct and proximate result of Defendant's criminal fraud and professional malpractice, Plaintiffs have suffered damages in excess of $600,000, with punitive damages warranted due to the criminal nature of Defendant's conduct.

 **WHEREFORE**, Plaintiffs demand judgment against Defendant for compensatory damages, pre-judgment interest, costs, and such other relief as the Court deems just and proper.